kolonuk/get_iplayer-docker/README.md

 To do a manual update, you just need to re-create this container and it will have the latest version from the get_iplayer repo.
 I use Portainer <https://hub.docker.com/r/portainer/portainer/> to manage my containers, and I just need to hit the `Recreate` button.

 **Watchtower <https://github.com/v2tec/watchtower> will not update this container to the latest version of get_iplayer by its self.
-Until Docker introduces monitoring of alternative github repos for automated container builds (which trigger watchtower), this auto-update method is the best you can get.**
+Until Docker introduces monitoring of alternative github repos for automated container builds (which trigger watchtower), the auto-update method this container does is the best you can get.**

 ## Contributing
 Just fork and create a PR.
 You can edit online here https://gitpod.io#https://github.com/kolonuk/get_iplayer-docker/.